coady/graphique/docs/api.md

 Any column can be accessed by name using `Table.column` and [inline fragments](https://graphql.org/learn/queries/#inline-fragments).
 ```
 {
-    column(name: $name) {
+    column(name: "...") {
-        ... on $TypeColumn { ... }
+        ... on <Type>Column { ... }
     }
 }
 ```

 ### Input
-Input types don't have the equivalent of inline fragments, but GraphQL is converging on the [tagged union pattern](https://github.com/graphql/graphql-spec/issues/488) and [tagged types](https://github.com/graphql/graphql-spec/pull/733).
+Input types don't have the equivalent of inline fragments, but GraphQL is converging on the [tagged union pattern](https://github.com/graphql/graphql-spec/pull/825).
 Effectively the type of the field becomes the name of the field.

 `IndexedTable.search` allows simple queries on indexed columns.
 ```
 {
-    search($name: { ... }, ...)  { ... }
+    search(<name>: { ... }, ...)  { ... }
 }
 ```